alsora/CNN_Visualization/README.md

         $ ./path/to/caffe/data/ilsvrc12/data/get_ilsvrc_aux.sh

 Download some synsets of images from ImageNet and place them in a folder called "image_dir".
+The script will take up to 150 images from each subfolder of "image_dir".
+It's assumed that each of these subfolder is a synset directory as downloaded from ImageNet.

 Launch the script exploiting default parameters.